dotnet/runtime/docs/design/features/source-generator-pinvokes.md

 In this system it is not defined how marshaling of specific types would be performed.
 The built-in runtime has complex rules for some types, and it is these rules that once shipped become the de facto standard - often times regardless if the behavior is a bug or not.
 The design here is not concerned with how the arguments go from a managed to unmanaged environment.
 With the IL Stub generation extracted from the runtime new type marshaling (e.g. [`Span<T>`](https://docs.microsoft.com/dotnet/api/system.span-1)) could be introduced without requiring an corresponding update to the runtime itself.
 The `Span<T>` type is good example of a type that at present has no support for marshaling, but with this proposal users could update to the latest generator and have support without changing the runtime.

-### Adoption of Source Generator for existing code
+### Adoption of Source Generator

 In the current Source Generator design modification of any user written code is not permitted.
 This includes modification of any non-functional metadata (e.g. Attributes).
 The above design therefore introduces a new attribute and signature for consumption of a native export.
-Therefore, in order to consume Source Generator's users would need to update their source and adoption could be stunted by this.
+In order to consume Source Generators, users would need to update their source and adoption could be stunted by this requirement.

-As a mitigation it would be possible to create a [Roslyn Analyzer and Code fix](https://github.com/dotnet/roslyn/wiki/Getting-Started-Writing-a-Custom-Analyzer-&-Code-Fix) to aid the developer in converting their `DllImportAttribute` marked functions to use `GeneratedDllImportAttribute`.
-Furthermore, the function would need to be updated to have the `partial` keyword and potentially the enclosing class.
+As a mitigation it would be possible to create a [Roslyn Analyzer and Code fix](https://github.com/dotnet/roslyn/wiki/Getting-Started-Writing-a-Custom-Analyzer-&-Code-Fix) to aid the developer in converting `DllImportAttribute` marked functions to use `GeneratedDllImportAttribute`.
+Additionally, the function signature would need to be updated to remove the `extern` keyword and add the `partial` keyword to the function and potentially the enclosing class.

 ## Proposed API